Want to learn how to get more Instagram followers the right way in 2018? You’ve come to the right place.

-For tips on how to create a compelling Instagram bio, check out our post Instagram Bio Ideas for Business.
+For tips on how to create a compelling Instagram bio, check out these Instagram bio ideas and tips.

-You can tag other Instagram users featured in your photos either with an @-mention in your caption or by using Instagram’s tagging functionality—either way, they’ll be alerted through their activity notifications.
+You can tag other Instagram users featured in your photos with an @-mention in your caption or by using Instagram’s tagging functionality.
+Either way, they’ll receive a notification when you do so.
 Tagging someone encourages them to engage with the post and share it with their own following.

-You can also encourage your followers to tag their friends in the comments if applicable.
+You can also encourage your followers to tag their friends in the comments.
 For example: “Tag someone you know who needs a vacation!”
 This can help expose your Instagram account to a larger network of people.

-If your business has a physical location, make sure to tag your photos with that location and encourage your customers to do the same.
-Users can then click on that location and see all the photos posted from your store, restaurant, or office, which can help expose your brand (and Instagram account) to more people.
+If your business has a physical location, make sure to tag your photos with that location and encourage customers to do the same.
+Users can then click on that location and see all photos posted from your store, restaurant, or office.
+This can help expose your brand (and Instagram account) to more people.

 For example, here’s what you get when you search for the location of Cartems Donuterie, a fave spot for treats near the Hootsuite office in Vancouver: